kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 A benchmark is a standardized test used to measure how well a model performs on a specific task.
 Just as students take exams to assess knowledge, AI models are run through benchmarks to measure their capabilities.

-"Frontier models" refers to the most capable AI systems currently available e.g. GPT-5.6, Claude Fable 5, Gemini 3.1 Pro, Grok 4, etc. Evaluating these models requires progressively harder tests.
+"Frontier models" refers to the most capable AI systems currently available e.g. GPT-6 Astra, Claude Fable 5.1, Gemini 3.8 Flash, Grok 4, etc. Evaluating these models requires progressively harder tests.
 When every model aces a test, that test no longer tells you anything useful i.e. it has *saturated*.
 The field then moves to a harder benchmark, and the cycle repeats.

 ## What Benchmarks Actually Measure